ezargaruna/suticore/README.md

 `copyright (c) 2026 ezar garuna (as a function)`

-permission is granted to use, copy, modify, and distribute. the work is the inheritance. the inheritance belongs to all.
+permission is granted to use, copy, modify, and distribute.

 > `license protects usage`
 > `silence protects structure`